abarker/strip-hints/README.rst

 ``--no-colon-move``
    Do not move colons to fix line breaks that occur in the hints for the function return type.
 Default is false.
+See the Limitations section below for more information.

 ``--only-assigns-and-defs``
    Only strip annotated assignments and standalone type definitions, keeping